Crash blocks State Highway 3 near Whanganui

 AdvertisementAdvertise with NZME.

-Waka Kotahi New Zealand Transport Agency said the crash near the intersection with Concord Line had blocked the road.
+Waka Kotahi New Zealand Transport Agency said the crash had blocked the road and SH3 was closed south of Whanganui, between SH4 and Warrengate Rd.

-Motorists should expect delays and follow the directions of emergency service personnel.
+Motorists should avoid the area, use an alternative route or delay their journey.

 SH3 KAITOKE, MANAWATŪ-WHANGANUI - CRASH - 12:55PM— Waka Kotahi NZTA Central North Island (@WakaKotahiCNI) June 8, 2023